jhnvz/retina_rails/README.md

 Migrations
 ------------

 Add a text column named `retina_dimensions`.
-In this column we'll store the original dimensions of the uploaded images.
+This column is used to store original dimensions of the images.

 ```ruby
 class AddRetinaDimensionsColumnsToUsers < ActiveRecord::Migration